-This development will comply with state and federal fair housing and antidiscrimination laws; including, but not limited to, consideration of reasonable accommodations requested to complete the application process.
-Applicants can request a copy of the owner/agent's Reasonable Accommodation Policy.
+The development will comply with state and federal fair housing and antidiscrimination laws; including, but not limited to, consideration of reasonable accommodations requested to complete the application process.
+Chapter 1, Subchapter B of Title 10: Community Development Part 1: Texas Department of Housing and Community Affairs provides more detail about reasonable accommodations.
+In addition, applicants can request a copy of the owner/agent's Reasonable Accommodation Policy.

-Screening criteria will be applied in a manner consistent with all applicable laws, including the Texas and Federal Fair Housing Acts and the Federal Fair Credit Reporting Act.
+Screening criteria will be applied in a manner consistent with all applicable laws, including the Texas and Federal Fair Housing Acts, the Federal Fair Credit Reporting Act, program guidelines and TDHCA's rules.